Promise of more keeps investors hooked on Asia's frothy markets

 RISK PREMIUM

-JPMorgan's JACI high yield index .JPMACIGN for Asia is now around 7 percent, and that compares with a 5.71 percent yield on the U.S. high yield benchmark .JPMHYDOM.
+JPMorgan's JACI high yield index for Asia is now around 7 percent, and that compares with a 5.71 percent yield on the U.S. high yield benchmark.
 Yields on such risky Asian debt were below that for the U.S. counterparts in 2008, which means Asian bonds aren't as overvalued now.

 According to Citi's Asian strategist Markus Rosgen, emerging Asia market valuations are below historic peaks, with prices on average 16 percent below the October 2007 peak and yet earnings per share now 29 percent higher than the previous peak in mid-2008.